 The best way to prevent a disaster from putting the future of your business at risk is to have a proper continuity plan in place.

-3. Implementing safeguards and procedures designed to mitigate those risks
+- Implementing safeguards & procedures designed to mitigate risks

 Start the process by establishing a planning team tasked with developing the continuity plan.
 Typical goals of your plan should include: